holgac/holgen/README.md

 ## Embedding in your project

 Compile holgen cli application and put it in your PATH.
-Holgen is smart enough that it won't rewrite files if the contents so you can integrate it with your build system.
+Holgen is smart enough that it won't rewrite files if the contents are the same so you can integrate it with your build system.
 Or if you're lazy, just create a bash script like this:

 ```
 #!/usr/bin/env bash